Colin Basran

-Colin G. Basran (born November 14, 1977) was formerly the mayor of Kelowna, British Columbia.
+Colin G. Basran (born November 14, 1977) is a Canadian politician who served as the mayor of Kelowna, British Columbia from 2014 to 2022.

-Political Career
+Political career

-Basran was first elected to Kelowna City Council as a city councilor in the 2011 municipal election.
-Basran was elected Mayor in the 2014 British Columbia Municipal Election, making Basran the youngest elected mayor of Kelowna.
+Basran was first elected to Kelowna City Council as a city councillor in the 2011 municipal election.
+Basran was elected Mayor in the 2014 British Columbia municipal elections, making Basran the youngest elected mayor of Kelowna.
+He was also the first Sikh mayor of Kelowna.

 He served for two terms, until he was defeated in the 2022 municipal election by Tom Dyas, who won 62.17% of the vote, over Basran's 31.87%.

 Mayoralty

-During Basran’s time in office, Kelowna’s crime rate grew to become the highest of all Canadian metropolitan areas, and its homelessness population tripled.
+During Basran’s time in office, Kelowna’s crime rate grew to become the highest of all Canadian metropolitan areas, and its homelessness population quadrupled.